Preparation Tips for FEHB Open Season 2020Federal Civilian Life

 If you’re married, compare your coverage with that offered by your spouse or partner’s employer.
 Most people find that plans under the FEHB program provides better coverage at a lower cost, so you may be able to drop the other coverage and save that money.

 Open Season serves as a reminder to review all of your medical, dental, vision, life insurance, and FSA options.
 Life changes rapidly, and many of those changes influence your benefit choices.
 When it comes to life insurance, don’t assume that the Federal Employees’ Group Life Insurance (FEGLI) is always the best option.

-Worldwide Assurance for Employees of Public Agencies (WAEPA) offers Group Term Life Insurance* For Feds, By Feds.
-Coverage from WAEPA can serve as an economical supplement or replacement for FEGLI.
+WAEPA offers Group Term Life Insurance coverage that can serve as an economical supplement or replacement for FEGLI.
+Rates can cost less.
 Plus, WAEPA offers exclusive member benefits tailored specifically to Civilian Feds and their families, including free financial planning, premium refunds,** scholarships, and more.